DoaaGomaa89/student-management-fullstack-springboot-angular/README.md

 Stop App container first, then stop MySQL container later.

-#### The fourth way (Pull the image of Application and run docker container)
+#### The fourth way (use docker-compose.yml to run container)
-Make sure you are running mysql-db container.
+Make sure you created empty data folder in root project.

-Finally, run "docker run --name web-fullstack --network db -e MYSQL_HOST=mysql-db -d -p 8080:8080 ntloc/web-app-fullstack-springboot-angular" which ntloc/web-app-fullstack-springboot-angular is image of application on docker hub.
+Open terminal at project and follow this command "docker-compose -f compose.yml up" to run MySQL containner and App container then open localhost:8080 on your browser.
+If you want remove docker-compose, follow this command "docker-compose -f compose.yml down".

 Good luck !!!